wwang4768/https-github.com-wwang4768-2023fall_cis1_pa3/PROGRAMS/README.md

 To run the driver code, please enter below in the terminal: python homework_3.py {choose_set} {input_type}

-For example, "python .\homework_3.py A Unknown"
+For example, "python .\homework_3.py A Debug"

 To run the driver code, please enter below in the terminal: python debug_test.py